-To help provide more focused undergraduate training in anthropology with real-world applications, the Department of Anthropology offers six certificate programs, open to all undergraduates regardless of major.
+To help provide more focused undergraduate training in anthropology with real-world applications, the Department of Anthropology offers five certificate programs, open to all undergraduates regardless of major.
 Each is designed to complement a student's other coursework and to provide expertise in a specific area of anthropological inquiry.

-For more information regarding the department's certificate program, please visit their website at www.anthro.uci.edu/undergrad_certificates.html
+For more information, please visit their website:

+www.anthropology.uci.edu/undergrad/cert.php